-Every year there is a school play being planned and rehearsed with opportunities for performers and back stage crew to be involved.
+Every year there is a school production being planned and rehearsed with opportunities for performers and back stage crew to be involved.
 Recent performances such as The Lion King, DNA and Blue Remembered Hills have, in cooperation with the Art Department, provided opportunities for Stage design, stage building, costume making, lighting design, make up design, rehearsal, photography and display as well as performance.

 An essential element Cams Hill School’s excellent success in GCSE Drama is the supervised rehearsal sessions for GCSE Drama students after school.
 All such rehearsals will finish at 4.30 pm.
 Students are able to use these sessions to polish portfolio work, plan and rehearse performance material.
 With the new GCSE specification, evening performances of GCSE material may return as a regular feature of the school’s evening schedule.

 The relationship between Cams Hill School and Forest Forge travelling theatre [now Bumblefly Theatre] is over 20 years old.
 We know that the formal audience experience for a young person is a crucial element in their learning to appreciate different levels and genres of communication.
-We try to arrange at least one live theatre experience for yr7 around January, at a very nominal cost.
+We try to arrange at least one live theatre experience for Y7 around January, at a very nominal cost.
 The fact that the performance is hosted in their own school and is tailored especially for them helps to support their growing confidence and understanding of the potential for dramatic communication.

-We hope to reinstate LAMDA tuition in the near future.
 Understandably LAMDA has been very popular and oversubscribed.
 It is advised that speedy application and payments will be necessary to secure termly places.